look/query-parser/tutorial/build_a_query_parser.md

 * Error handling and reporting
 * Limiting query complexity (e.g., maximum clauses)
 * Field configuration for query generation
+* Query optimization: ideas: perform phrase query for all input with a should block -- documents with exact phrase will match higher.

 ## Resources